theopmw/leftfield-clothing/TESTING.md

 - [x] Confirm 'Read More' button and clicking the post image redirects to correct blog post page.

+- [x] Confirm blog posts with 'Publish' status are displayed on the live site.

+- [x] Confirm blog posts with 'Draft' status are not displayed on the live site but are available to edit and publish in the Django admin panel.

 ### Blog Post Page

 - [x] Confirm page layout is responsive, clear and readable on all screen sizes and devices.